Jaseci-Labs/jaseci/support/jac-lang.org/docs/start.md

 <!-- - Full-stack programming language
     - Jaclang empowers developers to create both front-end and back-end components of their applications using a single language.
 This eliminates the need to switch between different programming languages and frameworks, resulting in a more cohesive and efficient development experience. -->

+- Supersets Python
+    - As TypeScript supersets JavaScript, Jac-Lang is a language which was built on top of python which all pythony goodness available to all jac-lang programmers while including the entire python ecosystem, available to use.

 - Offers more readable code
     - By adopting a clean and intuitive syntax, Jac Lang makes it easier for developers and coders to write code that is easy to understand and maintain.

 - More flexible than python, in terms of styling the code
     - As jac lang uses syntax where multiline comments, multiline function declerations and more, which allows the user to arrange arguments, lists, dictionaties and other list-like objects in a readable format.